aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentbuilder/insertchart/_index.md

 ---

-## InsertChart(ChartType, RelativeHorizontalPosition, double, RelativeVerticalPosition, double, double, double, WrapType) {#1}
+## InsertChart(ChartType, RelativeHorizontalPosition, double, RelativeVerticalPosition, double, double, double, WrapType) {#insertchart}

 Inserts an chart object into the document and scales it to the specified size.